ome/omero-guide-python/docs/analyze_dask_s3.rst

 - How to connect to IDR to retrieve the image metadata

-- How load the Zarr binary stored in a public repository
+- How to load the Zarr binary stored in a public repository

 - How to run a segmentation on each plane in parallel.